s-chh/PatchRot/README.md

 | Training from random init | python main_finetune.py --dataset cifar10 --init none |

 Replace cifar10 with the appropriate dataset. <br>
-Supported datasets: CIFAR10, CIFAR100, FashionMNIST, SVHN, TinyImageNet, Animals10N, and ImageNet100. <br>
+Supported datasets: CIFAR10, CIFAR100, FashionMNIST, SVHN, TinyImageNet, Animals10N, and ImageNet100. <br><br>
 CIFAR10, CIFAR100, FashionMNIST, and SVHN datasets will be downloaded to the path specified in the "data_path" argument (default: "./data").<br>
 TinyImageNet, Animals10N, and ImageNet100 need to be downloaded, and the path needs to be provided using the "data_path" argument.